Kreative-Performative-Individuals/api-gateway/README.md

 To interact with the gui go to [http://localhost:3000](http://localhost:3000)

 ### ⚠️ Important Information
 Comment out the part that concers RAG and ollama since it's really heavy.
-To run ollama you need to have an Nvidia GPU and things didn't work on out tests on linux even with proprietary drivers and nvidia card.
+To run ollama you need to have an Nvidia GPU and things didn't work on our tests on linux even with proprietary drivers and nvidia card.

 If the database doesn't work, try to run the compose again in order to be sure that the initialization script is executed.